Install the Azure AD Connect provisioning agent

 Azure portal agent verification

-To verify the agent is being seen by Azure:
+To verify that the agent is being registered by Azure AD, follow these steps:

 - Sign in to the Azure portal.

-- On the On-premises provisioning agents screen, you see the agents you installed.
-Verify that the agent in question is there and is marked active.
+- On the cloud sync page, you'll see the agents you've installed.
+Verify that the agent is displayed and the status is healthy.